TomStavsvick/BE-Promineo-Tech/Week-07-Introduction_to_MySQL/Research/Week 07 Research.md

     (b) RDBMS - Relational DataBase Management System.
 A special form of DBMS where data is stored in table format, and where tables have related information with each other.
 It can also support larger data sets and multiple users.

-    (c) Compare/Contrast - RDBMS can store more information that DMBS, can be quicker to retrieve and update intformation, provides better security, and supports multiple users.
+    (c) Compare/Contrast - RDBMS can store more information that DMBS, can be quicker to retrieve and update information, provides better security, and supports multiple users.
 DBMS software generally requires less hardware performance.